 The Nomination Committee undertakes, annually a performance evaluation of the Board, assessing the knowledge, skills and experience of individual Directors and of the Board collectively and reports to the Board accordingly.
+To this end, the Board Chairperson conducts the assessment of individual Board members' contributions to the Board, presents the results to the Nomination Committee and agrees the areas of improvement with individual Board members.
 The Board acts on the results of the evaluation by recognising the strengths and addressing the weaknesses.
 Additionally, the Board takes note of the self-evaluation reports of the Board Committees.